nikkorap/NuclearMods/README.md

 # NuclearMods
-My BepInEx mods for Nuclear Option
+My BepInEx mods for Nuclear Option, feel free to DM me on discord if you have any questions or ideas.

 # Still using Melonloader? please get rid of it